AIM-9 Sidewinder

-The AIM-9 Sidewinder (where "AIM" stands for "Air Intercept Missile") is a short-range air-to-air missile which entered service with the United States Navy in 1956, and subsequently was adopted by the US Air Force in 1964.
-Since then, the Sidewinder has proved to be an enduring international success, and its latest variants remain standard equipment in most Western-aligned air forces.
-The Soviet K-13 (AA-2 'Atoll'), a reverse-engineered copy of the AIM-9B, was also widely adopted by a number of nations.
+The AIM-9 Sidewinder is a short-range air-to-air missile.
+It entered service with the United States Navy in 1956 and the Air Force in 1964, and is one of the oldest, cheapest, and most successful air-to-air missiles.
+Its latest variants remain standard equipment in most Western-aligned air forces.
+The Soviet K-13 (AA-2 "Atoll"), a reverse-engineered copy of the AIM-9B, was also widely adopted.

 Low-level development started in the late 1940s, emerging in the early 1950s as a guidance system for the modular Zuni rocket.
 This modularity allowed for the introduction of newer seekers and rocket motors, including the AIM-9C variant, which used semi-active radar homing and served as the basis of the AGM-122 Sidearm anti-radar missile.
-Originally a tail-chasing system, early models saw extensive use during the Vietnam War but had a low success rate.
-This led to all-aspect capabilities in the L version which proved to be an extremely effective weapon during combat in the Falklands War and the Operation Mole Cricket 19 ("Bekaa Valley Turkey Shoot") in Lebanon.
+Due to the Sidewinder's infrared guidance system, the brevity code "Fox two" is used when firing the AIM-9.
+Originally a tail-chasing system, early models saw extensive use during the Vietnam War, but had a low success rate (8% hit rate with the AIM-9E variant).
+This led to all-aspect capability in the L (Lima) version, which proved an effective weapon during the 1982 Falklands War and Operation Mole Cricket 19 in Lebanon.
 Its adaptability has kept it in service over newer designs like the AIM-95 Agile and SRAAM that were intended to replace it.

 The Sidewinder is the most widely used air-to-air missile in the West, with more than 110,000 missiles produced for the U.S. and 27 other nations, of which perhaps one percent have been used in combat.
-It has been built under license by some other nations including Sweden, and can even equip helicopters, such as the Bell AH-1Z Viper.
-The AIM-9 is one of the oldest, lowest cost, and most successful air-to-air missiles, with an estimated 270 aircraft kills in its history of use.
+It has been built under license by Sweden and other nations.
+The AIM-9 has an estimated 270 aircraft kills.

-The United States Navy hosted a 50th-anniversary celebration for the Sidewinder in 2002.
-Boeing won a contract in March 2010 to support Sidewinder operations through to 2055, guaranteeing that the weapons system will remain in operation until at least that date.
-Air Force Spokeswoman Stephanie Powell noted that due to its relatively low cost, versatility, and reliability it is "very possible that the Sidewinder will remain in Air Force inventories through the late 21st century".
+In 2010, Boeing won a contract to support Sidewinder operations through to 2055.
+In 2021 an Air Force spokesperson said that its relatively low cost, versatility, and reliability mean it is "very possible that the Sidewinder will remain in Air Force inventories through the late 21st century".